 This is what is known as a ranging market.
 You can see how the support and resistance levels are hit three times.
 More importantly, it happens in a relatively short space of time.
 Initially, there was a relatively strong pattern of bouncing from support level to resistance and back again.
 In this particular phase, there were numerous opportunities to trade:

-As far as using a stop-loss limit goes, when changing from a long position to a short position this would be just above the resistance line.
+As far as using a stop-loss limit goes, when changing from a long position to a short position, this would be just above the resistance line.
 When changing from a short position to a long position, this would be just below the support line.
-At some point the ranging market would begin to disintegrate as a new trend emerges.
-In this case, the final phase of the ranging market led to a period of consolidation, after which there was a significant downturn.
-Traders switching from an initial short position, to a long position, when the index hit the support level, would be prompted to switch again, as the new downward trend gathered momentum.
+At some point, the ranging market would begin to disintegrate as a new trend emerges.
+In this case, the final phase of the ranging market led to consolidation, after which there was a significant downturn.
+Traders switching from an initial short position to a long position when the index hit the support level would be prompted to switch again as the new downward trend gathered momentum.

 Ranging market: 2630.25 to 2819.75